timekit-io/booking-js/README.md

   autoload:                 true, // Auto initialization if config object is found on window var
   includeStyles:            true, // Inject fullCalendar and library styles in <head>
   showCredits:              true, // Display a "Powered by Timekit" attribution footer (thanks!)
+  goToFirstEvent:           true, // Display the date of first upcoming event in the calendar (to avoid showing a blank calendar)

   // Internationalization
   localization: {